-- In Mahou Sensei Negima!, Negi once lampshaded it after sneezing on Chisame.
-(Link — NSFW)
+- In Chapter 338 of Negima!
+Magister Negi Magi, Negi once lampshaded it after sneezing on Chisame.

 - Averted in Seltzer and Friedberg "comedies".

-- Subversion: The boys behind Monty Python's Flying Circus apparently felt no need to tack a punchline at the end of every sketch, no matter what the BBC told them.
+- Generally averted in Monty Python's Flying Circus.
+The Pythons observed that very funny sketches in other shows were often let down by a poor punchline.
+Their solution?
+Don't write punchlines at all.
+It may seem obvious now, but at the time it was nothing short of revolutionary.
 They usually offered a segue into the next sketch instead, though a few sketches made fun of such punchlines.
 The restaurant sketch with the dirty fork is an example of the latter, where the cheesiness of the punchline (which is marked by a title card saying 'And now for the punchline' and was "Luckily I didn't tell him about the dirty knife.") is shown to ruin the humour of the sketch.
 When a later sketch is ended by a policeman who tries to arrest everyone for making a strange sketch, another policeman then enters and tries to arrest everyone else for trying to get out of the sketch without a punchline.

 Inspector Thompson's Gazelle of the Yard: And this is the cruncher: offences against the 'Getting out of sketches without using a proper punchline' act!
 Namely, simply ending every bleeding sketch by just having a policeman come in, and...
 Wait a minute... **Another policeman enters and arrests him**